moq-wg/moq-transport/draft-ietf-moq-transport.md

 SUBSCRIBE_DONE, the sender can immediately destroy subscription state, although stream state may persist until delivery completes.

-A receiver that receives SUBSCRIBE_DONE SHOULD set a timer of at least 2 seconds in case some datagrams or unopened streams are still inbound due to prioritization or packet loss.
+A subscriber that receives SUBSCRIBE_DONE SHOULD set a timer of at least 2 seconds in case some datagrams or unopened streams are still inbound due to prioritization or packet loss.
 Once the timer has expired, the receiver destroys subscription state once all open streams for the subscription have closed.
 Ai